Wirral Council's story

 Include protection for existing trees:

-It is important that tree strategies included protection of existing trees, and restoration of existing woodland, wherever possible to ensure maximum impact on climate and biodiversity.
+It is important that tree strategies include protection of existing trees, and restoration of existing woodland, wherever possible to ensure maximum impact on climate and biodiversity.
 The council also found that this was essential to gain public support.

 At the public consultation stage, Wirral Council received many positive responses to the proposed strategy, but also encountered emphatic opposition to felling trees under any circumstances.
 There was some scepticism about the plans, because the council had felled 2,225 trees in the years leading up to 2020.
 As a result of this strong feeling, the strategy now clearly states that felling is always a last resort.
 Other councils should anticipate a strong reaction to any past or current felling of trees, and be prepared to respond to concerns.
 In the Wirral, once planting got underway trust was built through visible action, allaying public anxieties.